Limones-07/theme-manager/docs/source/configuration/themes.rst

 `check_procedures`: ``array of tables``
     Specifies how `theme-manager` should verify the installation of the theme.
-Each table inside the array defines one check procedure, and must be composed of, at least, two entries:
-    `required_by` and `type`.
-Depending on the `type` value, more entries are required.
+Each table inside the array defines one check procedure, and must be composed of, at least, the entry `type`.
+Depending on its value, more entries are required.

-    `required_by`: ``string``
-        Specifies which application needs this check to succeed.
-If it isn't the application involved with the running `theme-manager` operation or the passed string is empty, the check will be skipped.

     `type`: ``string``
         Determines which check procedure `theme-manager` will execute to verify the installation of the application.